-Programs of study leading to the master of arts degree are offered in bioethics, communication, English, mathematics, psychology, and religion.
+Programs of study leading to the master of arts degree are offered in bioethics, communication, english, liberal studies, mathematics, psychology, and religion.
 The degree is awarded to candidates who complete a minimum of 24 semester-hours of faculty-approved coursework with an average grade of B or above on all courses attempted, meet any foreign language or special skills requirement, and write an acceptable thesis (if required) for which six hours of credit toward the 30 required for graduation are allotted.
 Students may earn additional credit for thesis research, but such hours may not be substituted for the 24 hours of coursework required.
+Some programs require more than 30 hours for graduation.
+These requirements are listed at the beginning of the program section.

 Residence Requirements.
 The minimum residence requirement is one academic year or three summer sessions.
-In practice, most students in the arts require at least a summer session in addition to the academic year, and most science students require two years.
 In all cases, work for the degree must be completed within six calendar years of the date of initial enrollment in the Graduate School.

 Course Requirements.
 At least 12 of the 24 hours in coursework (not counting thesis research) required for the degree must be in courses numbered 700 or above.
+The remaining

-The remaining 12 hours may be in either 600-level, 700-level, or 800-level courses.
+12 hours may be in either 600-level, 700-level, or 800-level courses.
 Credit may be allowed for as many as six hours of graduate work transferred from another institution at the discretion of the program director and dean of the Graduate School, but the minimum residence requirement is not thereby reduced.